Graduate Financial Support

 Fellowships: Graduate students are also often supported by internally and externally funded fellowships.
 The UMBC Graduate School has additional information about external fellowships.

 Qualified students from underrepresented minority groups will be considered for the UMBC G-RISE Fellowship (for the Physics program) or the UMBC / NOAA Scholarship (for the Atmospheric Physics program).
 The goal of the G-RISE (Graduate Research Training Initiative for Students) program is to increase diversity and participation of underrepresented students pursuing doctoral degrees in STEM fields at UMBC and to promote advancement to leadership positions in STEM careers.
-G-RISE offers three year fellowships, a variety of courses and workshops to develop essential skills and a supportive community of like-minded scientists.
+G-RISE offers fellowships of one to three years, a variety of courses and workshops to develop essential skills and a supportive community of like-minded scientists.